mbethke/Monitoring-Icinga2-Client-Simple/README.md

     say "$_->{attrs}{name}: $_->{attrs}{type}" for @$results;

 Query all information Icinga2 has on a number of hosts.
-The result is a reference to a list of hashes, each of which currently contains a single key `attrs`.
+The result is a reference to a list of hashes, each of which, as per the current API version, contains a single key named `attrs`.

-The only mandatory argument is `hosts`, which may also specify a single scalar, so this method is preferable for consistency over ["query\_host"](#query_host).
+The only mandatory argument is `hosts`, which may also specify a single scalar, so this method is preferable over ["query\_host"](#query_host).

 ## query\_child\_hosts